wbaby/Quiescis/README.md

 <b>Quescis</b> is a powerful Remote Access Trojan for windows computer on C++

 ## Update 1.2.6
-     1. Add to chrome_st the information about downloaded files and search requests
+     1. Added to chrome_st the information about downloaded files and search requests

 ![alt text](img/header.png)